vstarkov7/mandalorian-diary-app/README.md

 GET /topics - select all topics.

-POST /topics - create a new topic.

 GET /topics/:id - select a topic.

 PUT /topics/:id - update a topic.

+For users and topics:

-DELETE /topics/:id - delete a topic
+GET /topics/:topic_id/posts/:id - add topic to user.

-GET /users/:user_id/posts/:post_id/topics/ - get all topics of a post
+GET /topics/posts/:id - find all topics associated with a post.

 ## Explanation of Major Challenges Expected